ni/systemlink-operations-handbook/handbook/ldap/ldap.md

 ## Assumptions and Prerequisites

 - A server running SystemLink.
-Refer to [Installing and Configuring SystemLink Server and Clients](https://www.ni.com/documentation/en/systemlink/latest/setup/configuring-systemlink-server-clients/) for the basics of setting up a SystemLink server
+Refer to [Installing and Configuring SystemLink Server and Clients](https://www.ni.com/documentation/en/systemlink/latest/setup/configuring-systemlink-server-clients/) for the basics of setting up a SystemLink server.

-- Administrator desktop access to the SystemLink server
+- Administrator desktop access to the SystemLink server.

-- An LDAP server accessible to the SystemLink server
+- An LDAP server accessible to the SystemLink server.

 - A bind user and bind password for the LDAP server.